-Some of these memories of our trip will surely fade but not this one.
+Some of the memories of our trip to India will surely fade but not this one.

 This view, seen through the red sandstone Great Gate of the Taj Mahal Complex, appeared surreal in the early morning haze enveloping Agra.
 It was the most stunningly beautiful sight I had ever seen.
 My husband and I crossed the threshold of the Gate, and suddenly we had an unobstructed view of the Taj Mahal — and the gardens that led to it.
 We were smitten — with the view and each other.